ganimtron-10/KafSync/README.md

         ```

       - **Option 2: Webhook Setup**
         Manually set up a webhook endpoint in your local environment using a tool like Ngrok or Localtunnel.
-Note the public URL generated and configure it in your Stripe account.
+Note the public URL generated and configure it in your Stripe account like https://{public_URL}/api/v1/customers/webhook.
+LocalTunnel usage can be as follows:
         ```bash
+        npm install -g localtunnel
         lt -p 8000
         ```